talwrii/yt-cli-rmt-guide/README.md

 In practice this sort of script may not be used directly from the command-line but rather attached to a [keyboard shortcut](https://en.wikipedia.org/wiki/Keyboard_shortcut) or run from another script that forms a larger process.

 This approach only works for Linux due to the limitations of the Chrome extension it uses.
 If you have programming experience you may be able to adapt the approach for another operating system.
-I would direct anyone interested in doing this to [https://github.com/egovelox/mozeidon/](mozeidon) as an example of a remote control from *Chrome* which can be run from the command-line.
+I would direct anyone interested in doing this to [mozeidon][mozeidon]  as an example of a remote control from *Chrome* which can be run from the command-line.

 This approach only works for Chromium-based browsers.
 I got it working with Brave, but Vivalid is another Chrome-based browser.